oasis-tcs/odata-specs/odata-data-aggregation-ext/5 Vocabulary for Data Aggregation.md

 The term `RecursiveHierarchy` can only be applied to entity types, and MUST be applied with a qualifier, which is used to reference the hierarchy in transformations operating on recursive hierarchies, in [grouping with `rolluprecursive`](#Groupingwithrolluprecursive), and in [hierarchy functions](#HierarchyFunctions).
 The same entity can serve as different nodes in different recursive hierarchies, given different qualifiers.

 A node is a _child node_ of its parent nodes, a node without child nodes is a _leaf node_.
 Two nodes with a common parent node are _sibling nodes_ and so are two root nodes.
 The _descendants_ of a node are its child nodes, their child nodes, and so on, up to and including all leaf nodes that can be reached.
 A node together with its descendants forms a _sub-hierarchy_ of the hierarchy.
 With a non-standard definition for root, not every node is necessarily a descendant of a root node.
-The _ancestors_ of a node are its parent nodes, the parents of its parent nodes, and so on, as long as they are a descendant of a root node.
+The _ancestors_ of a node are its parent nodes, the parents of its parent nodes, and so on, as long as they are a descendant of a root node (see [example ##nonstandardroot]).

 The term `UpNode` can be used in hierarchical result sets to associate with each instance one of its ancestors, which is again annotated with `UpNode` and so on until a path to a root is constructed.